mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 #### Use the correct body posture and finger placement

-Your fingers should be slightly curled, so you press the keys using the tips of your fingers.
+Your fingers should be curled slightly, so you press the keys using the tips of your fingers.

 <img src="http://stenoknight.com/plover/stenqwerty.png" width="450">